davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Angular momentum/Circular orbits/Nonspinning/Without tidal effects/README.md

 ## Sources

-The conservative energy was obtained:
+The conservative angular momentum was obtained:
 * at 4PN in
     * (5.8) of [arXiv:1711.00283v2](https://arxiv.org/abs/1711.00283v2)
 The binding angular momentum was obtained: